 Our difference is also seen in the way we deal with general education, now compulsory in higher education to help students understand the world beyond their disciplinary studies.
 It is not all done in the first year, as tends to be the case in most other institutions, but spread over the years, so it is not something to be done quickly and forgotten.
 Languages studies, meant to enable students to communicate well, are related to the study programmes to make them more relevant and interesting.
 And subsidised overseas study tours will widen their horizon even more.

 What we do is totally in line with the recent call by the HKSAR Government for society to recognise the important role played by vocational and professional education in the economy.
 This is the central message of the report by the Task Force on Promotion of Vocational Education that it set up in June 2014.
-This is why seven of our programmes, the largest number among the self-funded higher education institutions, have been chosen by the Government for its Study Subsidy Scheme for Designated Professions/Sectors, which offers very generous subsidies to students admitted through JUPAS.
+This is why ten of our programmes have been chosen by the Government for its Study Subsidy Scheme for Designated Professions/Sectors, which offers very generous subsidies to students admitted through JUPAS.
 All of our programmes are, of course, accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications and, where necessary, by professional bodies in Hong Kong and overseas.

 In the short time we have been around, we have established ourselves as a higher education institution with a difference, one that fills an important gap in Hong Kong.
 We offer degree programmes for the real world, ones that work for society and students.

 In short, we aim to produce work-ready graduates.